kudiyar/pharm/README.md

 # Steps to solve the problem
 * Read the text file line by line
 * Create a dictionary with drug name as a key and a list containing unique prescribers and total cost for that drug as a value
-* After the last line, sort the dictionary with descending value for total cost and ascending value for drug name if there is tie
+* After the last line, sort the dictionary with descending value for total cost and ascending value for drug name if there is a tie
 * Write the dictionary items in an output file

 # Run Instructions